Goorakh/RiskOfChaos/README.md

 * Decrease Chest Prices: Decreases the cost of all interactables by a configurable amount (default -25%)
 * Spawn Void Implosion: Spawns a random void implosion on every player
 * Launch Everyone in Random Directions: Launches all characters in a random direction with a random force
-* Touch Void: Makes every non-player on the stage into a voidtouched elite (including allies)
+* Voidtouch Everyone: Makes every non-player on the stage into a voidtouched elite (including allies)
 * Duplicate Random Item Stack: Duplicates a random item stack for every player
 * Teleport to Random Location: Teleports every player to a random location on the current stage
 * Activate Random Equipment: Activates a random activatable equipment on all players